 The charging mechanism in the MNO collects charging information related to the 5G data connectivity usage for each UE and conveys this charging information to the MVNO for each UE.

 The MVNO uses the charging information collected for retail charging (MVNO to subscriber).
 Charging for MVNO scenario is covered by the 5G data connectivity domain converged charging architecture specified in TS 32.255 [15].

+For satellite backhaul charging, the satellite backhaul category need to be collected in the charging information.

+For satellite access charging, the satellite access type is need to be collected in the charging information.